 [tomcat installation]/jakarta-tomcat-[version number]/conf/

 Delete the directories in which you installed the previous version of the <prod_rweb> components.

 Maintained customers are eligible to download the latest product releases from the Attachmate Download Library web site: https://download.attachmate.com/Upgrades/.
 For more information about logging into and using the Attachmate Download Library, see Technical Note 0200.

-See Technical Note 2559 for an overview of the installation and upgrading options for Reflection for the Web 2011.
-Detailed instructions are available in the Installation Guide available from the Attachmate Support site: http://support.attachmate.com/manuals/rweb2011.html
+Information about the installation and upgrading options for Reflection for the Web 2011 is provided in the Installation Guide available from the Attachmate Support site: http://support.attachmate.com/manuals/rweb2011.html

 For more information about Reflection for the Web 2011, see the following resources:

 Reflection for the Web 2011 Installation Guide is available on the Attachmate Support site: http://support.attachmate.com/manuals/rweb2011.html.

 Note that the documentation for all editions is the same; some of the documented features may not be available in your edition.